BitcoinDesign/Guide/guide/getting-started/hardware.md

 ## Nodes

 Tens of thousands of computers participate in the Bitcoin network.
-They are called nodes.
+They are called [nodes]({{ '/guide/glossary/node/' | relative_url }}).
 Nodes exchange, verify, and compare block and transaction data.
-Running your own node, instead of relying on a third-party node, lets you validate transactions on your own device.
-Nodes also improve privacy and help secure the network.
+Running your [own node]({{ '/guide/glossary/node/#self-hosted-node' | relative_url }}), instead of relying on a [third-party node]({{ '/guide/glossary/node/#third-party-node' | relative_url }}), lets you validate transactions on your own device.
+It also improves the privacy of your transaction and help secure the network.
 Several DIY and consumer hardware products make it easy to run your own node.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/node-hardware.jpg"